-A “360” as it’s called in the industry, is when a recording label not only takes a share of the artist’s music sales, but also a percentage of revenue from other ventures, such as concerts, merchandise, television appearances, or publishing.
+A “360” as it’s called in the industry, is an exclusive contract between a label and an artist.
+In a 360 deal, a recording label not only takes a share of the artist’s music sales, but also percentages of revenue from other ventures, such as concerts, merchandise, television appearances, or publishing.
+It's this "all in" nature of the contract that has earned the nickname "360 deal."
 This is all in the goal of recouping what they “spent” on breaking a new artist and launching their career.

 At first glance, one would think this was a rotten deal, and unfortunately, it can be if you aren’t careful.
 But there is a method behind the madness.
 A record label could spend an exorbitant amount on studio time, music videos, wardrobe and makeup, public appearances, and more.
 It all adds up in the end, and they aren’t always making back a profit just from record sales.
 A record label is basically taking a gamble on an artists’ success and increasing their odds of winning by profiting through other sales besides music.